-DOCUMENT PAGE 1 OF 33
+DOCUMELT PAGE 1 OF 33

 नग Nuclear NO.

-tle 2-G03-114 PAGE OF
+tle PAGE OF

-ER for Defueling Canisters 2 33
+1 ER for Defueling Canisters 2 33

-lev.
-SUMMARY OF CHANGE
+Rev. - SUMMARY OF CH ANGE .

 0 Issued for Initial Use

-1 Update to incorporate design change from vibrapacked B,C p.
-B,C pellets, discussion of maximum particle size expected increase in load limit on fuel canister lower support plate lbs, addition of $k{eff}$ criteria for plant accident condition discussion of effects on criticality analyses caused by a) pellets, b) lower storage pool water temperature, and c) for addition of section regarding hydrogen controls within the in filter canister e from 350 to 550 n ( $\leq$ 0.99), change to B 4 C uel particle size,
+1 Update to incorporate design change from vibr.
+B,C pellets, discussion of maximum particle s increase in load limit on fuel canister lower lbs, addition of keff criteria for plant acci- discussion of effects on criticality analyses pellets, b) lower storage pool water temperate addition of section regarding hydrogen contro apacked B 2 C powder to sintered ize expected in filter canister, support plate from 350 to 550 dent condition (< 0.99), caused by a) change to B 2 C ure, and c) fuel particle size, ls within the canister.

+2 Update to incorporate change to allow fuel pa whole pellet size to be introduced into knock reference to the Fines/Debris Vacuum System w to allow additional applications of the knock rticles greater than standard out and fuel canisters.
+Specific as also deleted from Section 2.3 out canister.

+•